 - Your age

 - The amount of life insurance coverage that you need

 - An estimate of your overall health condition

 - The type of life insurance that you wish to purchase, and the length of coverage if you are considering purchasing term life insurance.

 It takes on a couple of minutes to fill in the form to receive a quote.
 You do not need to provide any sensitive information such as your social security number or your exact address.
 You can compare prices from different major providers, and choose to contact a specific provider if you wish.
-An expert can also help walk you through the form and give more detailed information about the the policy that you are being quoted.
-Because life insurance can be complex, and has a lot of features that can be customized, working with a licensed expert can be highly beneficial.
+An expert can also help walk you through the form and give more detailed information about the policy that you are being quoted.
+Because life insurance can be complex and has a lot of features that can be customized, working with a licensed expert can be highly beneficial.